richselby7878/xm-labs-statuspage-steps/README.md

 	<kbd>  <img src="/media/step_create.png" width="200"> </kbd>

 Create a new incident in Statuspage.
 Unlike the built-in Statuspage Create Incident step, this step allows you to optionally set affected components.
 You can choose either individual components or component-groups.
 For the latter, every component in the group is affected.
 N.B.
-Setting a component status applies to *all* components.
+The component *status* applies to all components.
 Any unrecognised component names are silently ignored.
 Other inputs include Name, Status, Body (can be thought of as either first update or Incident Details) and Impact Override.
 Step outputs include the Incident ID as assigned by Statuspage on creation.
 You should retain this ID to use in update/resolve/delete/get steps.

 *	Statuspage Update Incident with Components

 	<kbd>  <img src="/media/step_update.png" width="200"> </kbd>

 Update an incident in Statuspage, optionally with updates to affected components.
 To use this step, you must supply the Statuspage Unique Id, also referred to as the Statuspage Incident ID.
 Otherwise, step inputs and outputs are the same as the Create step.
 We recommened you use the Body field for a text update.
 N.B.
-If updating components are component-groups, only the named components are affected.
-Any prior components retain their original status.
+If updating components or component-groups, only the named components in the step input are affected.
+Any prior components from earlier updates retain their original status.

 *	Statuspage Resolve Incident with Components